 To make matters worse, with social distancing guidelines making it harder for dental professionals to donate their time and skills during special charity dental events, kids from low-income families or those lacking appropriate dental coverage will have an even more difficult time staying out of the emergency room due to dental pain and infections.

 So, what can dental service providers and other concerned citizens do to help?
-In February–National Children’s Dental Health Month–we’ll launch our More Smiles Campaign, a month-long opportunity to give so that kids in need can get the urgent and restorative care they need but their families cannot afford.
+In February–National Children’s Dental Health Month–we’ll launch our More Smiles Campaign, an opportunity to give so that kids in need can get the urgent and restorative care they need but their families cannot afford.
 Proceeds will benefit our In the Gap Program, which provides grants to pay for the direct care of patients of our DRP members.

 Since the program was launched in 2017, 69 kids have benefitted from In the Gap grants including *Stacey, a teenager with two absentee parents who needed a crown, and Axel, a seven year-old whose unemployed, single mother couldn’t afford to pay for the extractions of four carious teeth that were causing him considerable pain.
 Most In the Gap awards range from $500 to $1,000.
 Our goal for the More Smiles Campaign is to raise enough to help 25-50 kids in need of dental treatment.